Suspect arrested in Libby campground homicide

 Medical aid was given to the woman.
 She was transported via Life Flight to a nearby hospital.

-A manhunt was launched for the suspect.
+A search was launched for the suspect.
 Using witness and victim statements, deputies located and arrested Garry D. Seaman Sunday morning around 10 a.m. near his house in Flathead County.

 The condition of the female victim wasn't provided in the press release.